 In re ACS Shareholder Litigation, a settlement resolving allegations that ACS’s Board of Directors breached their fiduciary duties in connection with the negotiated buyout of ACS by Xerox Corp.

-Mr. Grant serves as Vice-Chairperson of the Delaware Judicial Nominating Commission, as a member of the Board of Trustees for the University of Delaware, and on the Advisory Board for the Weinberg Center for Corporate Governance at the University of Delaware.
+Mr. Grant has served as Vice-Chairperson of the Delaware Judicial Nominating Commission, as a member of the Board of Trustees for the University of Delaware, and on the Advisory Board for the Weinberg Center for Corporate Governance at the University of Delaware.
 Mr. Grant was an Adjunct Professor of Law at the Widener University School of Law from 1994-2009, where he taught securities litigation, and is a past trustee of the Delaware Art Museum.

 Mr. Grant has authored a number of articles which have been cited with approval by the U.S. Supreme Court, U.S. Court of Appeals for the 2nd and 5th Circuits and numerous U.S. District Courts.
 His articles include, among others, “The Devil is in the Details: Application of the PSLRA’s Proportionate Liability Provisions is so Fraught With Uncertainty That They May be Void for Vagueness”; “Class Certification and Section 18 of the Exchange Act”; “Unisuper v.
 News Corporation: Affirmation that Shareholders, Not Directors, Are the Ultimate Holders of Corporate Power”; “Executive Compensation: Bridging the Gap Between What Companies Are Required to Disclose and What Stockholders Really Need to Know”; and a number of annual PLI updates under the heading of “Appointment of Lead Plaintiff Under the Private Securities Litigation Reform Act.”